shamrockhoax/mazedecoder/readme.md

 Currently, only the Byte-search Method discussed in the blog post is covered.
 Eventually, I'd like to add a few different methods.

 ### Bytesearch Method
-* Relies upon searching for specific bytes to identify the obfuscations
+Relies upon searching for specific bytes to identify the obfuscations

 * Takes a bit to run, to many "plan_and_wait()" functions, and I print logs to the output window
 * Functions that don't get auto-defined after patching should now be definable in IDA via pressing 'p'
 * bytesearch/maze_cfg_cleanup.py
     * Execute this script to decode the IDB

+## IOCs

 **Hashes**

 * 2a6c602769ac15bd837f9ff390acc443d023ee62f76e1be8236dd2dd957eef3d